michael-vuong/michael-vuong.github.io/_projects/Attachapick/index.md

 Design and manufacture a new product using HDPE on an automated assembly line environment (ADML).
 The process should aim to optimize manufacturing strategies, integrate computer-controlled processes, and apply lean principles to produce a functional, cost-efficient product that positively impacts society.
 {% include image-gallery.html images="ADML.png, UniversalRobot.png" height="400" %}
 <div style="text-align:center; font-size:1.2rem; font-weight:bold; margin-bottom:12px;">
-  Boston University EPIC's ADML & Universal Robot
+  Boston University EPIC's ADML & Universal Robot Used
 </div>

 # Design Steps